 So, I thought I could share with you what I've learnt about SEO for Amazon Affiliate sites, what works, what doesn't and what I guess that sort of maybe kinda works but not sure lol?.

-The goal?
-That you can put SEO in a straight Revenue On Investment oriented manner and get the most out of the money you invest in ranking your site.
+That you can put SEO in a straight Return On Investment oriented manner and get the most out of the money you invest in ranking your site.

 Let's get started: